kiyagak/WireShark-Portfolio/HTTP.md

 **Questions:**

-16. # of GET requests?
+16. Number of GET requests?
 Destination IPs?

 17. Images downloaded **serially or in parallel**?